Doris Langley Moore: Establishment of the museum

-From 1949 onwards Langley Moore actively sought to establish a museum dedicated to fashion in the United Kingdom.
+From 1949 onwards, Langley Moore actively sought to establish a museum dedicated to fashion in the United Kingdom.
 Apart from the Gallery of Costume in Manchester, opened in 1947, there were no museums in England (and very few worldwide) dedicated solely to dress.
 In her Proposal for a Museum of Costume, Langley Moore laid out her wishes for an institution which offered facilities for the study of costume, not simply of the past, but also contemporary fashion, and offered displays of both historical and up-to-date fashion.
 Fundraising began in earnest, and one of the chief triumphs of the campaign was when Christian Dior brought his couture collection and house mannequins to the Savoy Hotel in London, hosting a fashion show in aid of Langley Moore's museum fund.

 Langley Moore's collection travelled to various locations during her search for a home for her museum.
 In 1955, an exhibition opened at Eridge Castle in Kent; the opening was attended by the Queen Mother who had followed Langley Moore's project with interest.
 It was also briefly displayed at the Royal Pavilion in Brighton and the Octagon Chapel, Bath.
 The collection was eventually donated to the City of Bath and found a home at the Bath Assembly Rooms, where it opened for the first time in 1963.

 BBC television series

 In 1957, Men, Women, and Clothes, the BBC's first colour series, was filmed, with Langley Moore presenting examples from her collection.
-Unfortunately, the BBC did not begin broadcasting colour programmes until eight years later, but Langley Moore invited the Queen Mother to come watch the series at the BBC studios before it was aired to the public.
+Unfortunately, the BBC did not begin broadcasting colour programmes until eight years later, but Langley Moore invited the Queen Mother to come and watch the series at the BBC studios before it was aired to the public.
 A copy of the Queen Mother's thank-you letter to Langley Moore is online at the BBC website.

 Biographies

-In addition to her other interests, Doris Langley Moore was a well-respected Byron scholar and wrote a number of books on Byron and his world.
+In addition to her other interests, Langley Moore was a well-respected Byron scholar and wrote a number of books on Byron and his world.
 As well as a biography of Byron's legitimate daughter Ada Lovelace, Langley Moore wrote biographies of the author E. Nesbit, the 19th-century ballerina Carlotta Grisi, and Marie Bashkirtseff, the Russian artist, sculptor and diarist.
 The title of this last book, Marie & the Duke of H, focused on Bashkirtseff's childhood infatuation with William Douglas-Hamilton, 12th Duke of Hamilton.